kengibson1111/go-stdlib/README.md

 Before diving into this repo, it may help to start with the [Tour of Go](https://go.dev/tour/welcome/1).
 A companion repo for the tour is [here](https://github.com/kengibson1111/tour-of-go).

-## encoding/json

-* unmarshalbackward - also shows JSON encoder tolerance.
-In this case, components are still publishing version 1 events.
-But there are subscribers with version 2 and version 3 event type definitions.
-No error on the unmarshal, and the subscriber component's owner can decide if/when to return an application error for previous versions of events.

 ## encoding/xml

 * encoder - this shows how to define xml translation in a golang type definition.
 That information